-Anne Rice-Burgess is the President and CEO of Methodist Home for Children and Services.
+Anne Rice-Burgess is the Chief Executive Officer of Episcopal Community Services.
 Anne has developed a career devoted to helping children and families as they face the challenges of limited resources, increased poverty, homelessness, disabilities and deficits in education.

 Anne is a product of Philadelphia Quaker school education, a graduate of Georgetown University with a BS in Psychology and an MS in Counseling Psychology and Marriage and Family Therapy from Chestnut Hill College.
 She obtained professional certification as a Human Resources professional at Villanova University and a certificate in Executive Leadership from Bryn Mawr College.

 Anne began her career with Methodist Services 22 years ago.
 Of the work that Anne holds most dear will always be the many families whom she helped become whole through adoption leading to a 2015 Kathy Taylor Award for Mission and Community Service, the housing programs for homeless women and families she helped to create, and the organic urban farm for which she won the 2016 Social Innovations Journal Award.
 Anne was recognized by a Strong Families Commission – Supporters of Change Award in 2017.

 Anne’s professional philosophy is that no matter a person’s circumstances, they deserve the best, and once that person has had the opportunity to experience something better than what they’ve known, they will work hard to keep it.
 Most people need support and those that are underprivileged should be given a helping hand, without hesitation.